Walking is simple, free and one of the easiest ways to get more active, lose weight and become healthier.

 If you’re not active because of a medical condition, get advice on exercising with a disability.

-If you can’t leave the house, why not see if one of our free exercise videos can help?
+If you can’t leave the house, why not see if one of these free exercise videos can help?

 Make it a habit.